 Toward the end of March 2020, we surveyed over 2700 developers from our community.
 Developers, from 105 countries across the globe, told us how they’ve been impacted by the recent turn of events and how they feel about what’s to come.

 After analyzing and cross-referencing the data collected, we were able to put a full report together.
-You can flick through the report below or keep scrolling to read our key findings.
+You can read the full report below or keep scrolling to read our key findings.

 The impact of Covid-19 today